Skip to main content

 What is breast cancer?

-Breast cancer is caused by a growth (tumor) in the breasts.
-A tumor can grow and invade the healthy tissue surrounding it.
+Breast cancer is caused by an abnormal growth (tumor) in the breasts.
+A tumor can grow, and its cells invade the healthy lobules tissue surrounding it.

-It can also go into nearby blood vessels or lymph nodes, which are part of the body’s immune system.
-If that happens, the cancer can spread (metastasize) to other areas of the body, such as distant lymph nodes, organs, or bones.
+The cancer cells can also go into nearby blood vessels or lymph nodes, which are part of the body’s immune system.
+If that happens, the cancer can spread (metastasize) to other parts of the body, such as distant lymph nodes, organs, or bones.

-Breast cancer usually affects women—it is very rare in men.
+Breast cancer usually affects women—breast cancer risk is very low in men but does occur.
 Women have a 1 in 8 chance of developing breast cancer in their lifetime, according to the American Cancer Society.
+Breast cancer prevention efforts have been successful in raising awareness and driving early mammograms and testing.

 Most common symptoms